marumaru1019/GitHub-Copilot-Handson-Global/docs/workshop.md

 </details>

-6. If the behavior or layout is not as intended, implement the code while effectively utilizing GitHub Copilot and AI chat.
+6. If the behavior or layout is not what you intended, please implement the code while making good use of GitHub Copilot and AI Chat.
+In fact, in this case, you can see that the button placement and layout are broken.
+It is difficult to generate a program as expected with only initial instructions, so please use Chat to give instructions many times to get closer to your ideal application.

 <div class="task" data-title="Additional Task">